-This course is designed to integrate key learning from previous courses and have students apply them to real-world career situations through inquiry based projects.
-Students will be able to pursue specific topics of interest to gain more in-depth knowledge and experience focused towards their career path.
-Assessments and certifications may include Python, Microsoft.
+This course is designed to integrate key learning from previous courses and have students apply them to real-world career situations through inquiry-based projects.
+Students will be able to pursue specific topics of interest to gain more in-depth knowledge and experience focused toward their career path.
+Assessments and certifications may include Google IT Specialist, Microsoft Technology Associate, or other certification.

-Prerequisites and other notes: This course is the final course in the Computer Science completer program.
+Prerequisites and other notes: Completion of Honors Advanced Topics in Computer Science.
+This course is the final course in the Computer Science completer program.
 In lieu of this course, students may opt to take a Career Related Internship or Dual Enrollment - Computer Science as their final course in the completer programs.
-All courses in these program sequences are prerequisites to this capstone class.